-Your assets and debts are updated every night, so some transactions that are made during the day may not show up until the following day.
-Note that pending transactions might not show up on your account until they are posted (finalized) with the merchant’s bank.
+Your assets and debts are updated every night, so some transactions that are made during the day might not show up until the following day.
+Note that pending transactions will not show up on your account until they are posted (finalized) with the merchant’s bank.

 Our platform tracks assets and liabilities to help you better understand your progress towards your financial goals each month.
 Feel free to read more about this here: How to Find Your Net Worth.